RuffMalte/KoreanMaster/README.md

 - **Vocabulary:** Get introduced to essential Korean vocabulary
 - **Lessons Management:** Access well-structured lessons on Korean grammar, phrases, and usage.
 - **Culture Tips:** Learn about Korean culture with tips and facts that enhance your learning experience.
-- **Achievements:** Track your progress and unlock achievements as you learn.

 ### CMS (macOS App)